tdgrant1/denss/README.md

 for i in {0..19}; do denss.py -f 6lyz.dat -d 50.0 -o lysozyme_${i} ; done
 ```
 This will calculate 20 reconstructions with the output files numbered.
+The following step is only necessary if you choose to work with XPLOR maps.
 EMAN2 is supposed to work with .xplor files, but I haven't had success.
 So first convert the .xplor files to .mrc files (MRC/CCP4 formats are similar).
 This can be done by opening the maps in Chimera, and clicking Save Map As... in